 Want to encourage a love of science and math?
 These 11 easy STEM activities are perfect for recreating at home!

 Can we talk STEM?
-As a mom and a teacher, STEM is a huge part of my life.
+As a mom and a former teacher, STEM is a huge part of my life.
 Why?
-Because I want my daughter and my students to be exposed to Science, Technology, Engineering, and Mathematics.
+Because I want my daughter to be exposed to Science, Technology, Engineering, and Mathematics.
 Classrooms across the country are preparing children for jobs in these fields with phenomenal projects and activities.
-Today I'm sharing ways you can help your student at home with great STEM activities AND a great way to help their classrooms at school as well.
+Today I’m sharing ways you can help your student at home with great STEM activities …….with minimal prep or materials.

 Measure Your House: Use a measuring tape or ruler…..and have your child measure sections of your home.
 What is the perimeter of each room?
 The yard?
 Bonus if they can calculate the square footage of each room and add it up to find the size of your entire house.